Dan’s Story

 When one of the women responded that God had brought her there to be a witness, Dan nearly fell out of his chair.
 She told everyone that she had died on the operating table and that God had then filled her with a light and told her he was bringing her back to be a witness.

-When Dan heard this, he was shocked to think that in this very room were 3 people that God had spoken directly to.
-There was the lady who God meant to be a witness, the pastor who told of how God had spoken to him, directing him to find and save a church and then there was Dan, to whom God had given the Blueprints to DIFY.
+When Dan heard this, he was shocked to think that out of this room of around 20 people, God had spoken directly to 3 of them.
+There was the lady who God meant to be a witness, there was the pastor who often told of how God had spoken to him, directing him to find and save a church and then there was Dan, to whom God had given the Blueprints to DIFY.

 After making his first communion, Dan didn’t attend church for decades.
 It was only after what had been a very trying year in 2015 that he prayed for the first time early on that Christmas morning.
 As soon as he fell to his knees and began to pray, it was as if God was waiting for him, Dan describes it as if God had bushwhacked him.